EXTRA: Emoji and the Law

 The parent was simply signaling that they were acknowledging the message, but they were not agreeing to transfer custody of their child to another country by the thumbs up emoji.

-In the case of something like child custody, the stakes at issue, it makes total sense that the courts are each different outcomes.
+In the case of something like child custody, the stakes at issue, it makes total sense that the courts would reach different outcomes.

 I wonder, hypothetically, if those parents were in person and one of the parents gave a physical thumbs up and it was like caught on a ring video camera or something, how that would play out differently.